 A folding rule, or carpenters rule, is a a wooden instrument consisting of multiple flat wooden sections connected at the ends that pivot allowing the rule to be folded up.

 They are usually used for construction and carpentry and are regarded as more accurate than a tape measure and easier to use for measuring inside edges.

 A seamstress tape, or sewing tape, is a flexible strip of nylon or plastic with measurement markings.
 They are often 60″ in length and used mostly by tailors or for sewing and craft projects.
 Use our printable sewing tape if you need one.

-An architects scale is a type of ruler that has measurements in several different scales.
+An architect’s scale is a type of ruler that has measurements in several different scales.
 They most often made of wood or plastic and are 3-sided with 6 different measurement scales.
-Architects scales are used for engineering and architectural drawing such as drafting blueprints to scale.

 Architect’s scales are used for engineering and architectural drawing such as drafting blueprints to scale and usually have multiple sets of graduations to allow for several scales.

 Architect’s scales would be used for scaling smaller drawings like a build, and have scales such as 1/4″ = 1′ or 1/8″ = 1′.

 An engineer’s scale is similar to an architect scale in that it is graduated with multiple scales, but it is used for larger scale drawings, such as measuring roads, landscaping, and other topographical features.

 Common scales used on an engineer’s scale are 1″ = 10′ or 1″ = 50′.